wolpert/svarm/README.md

 ## Press Release

 October 25, 2025.
-Scottsdale, Arizona: CodeHead Systems is proud to present a new open-source NoSQL key/value data store the scales linearly and with little to no maintenance.
-This multi-tenant datastore can quickly consume workloads in the thousands of TPS, support data models with single or multiple partitioning keys, and available indexing on high-cardinality fields.
-Companies and research teams can simply provide the hardware, kubernetes instances or docker swarm and start using today on or off prem.
+Scottsdale, Arizona: CodeHead Systems is proud to present a new open-source NoSQL key/value datastore that scales linearly, with little to no maintenance.
+This multi-tenant datastore can quickly consume workloads in the tens of thousands of TPS, support data models with single or multiple partitioning keys, and provides indexing on high-cardinality fields.
+Companies and research teams can simply provide the hardware, kubernetes instances or docker swarm and start using today either on or off prem.

 "Our small lab was able to install svarm within a day and get up and running" says Professor Utonium at PPG Chem LLC.
-"Real-time data acquisition of our ionic capture array operating at 60khz from our instruments is now possible... resulting in a transfer data transfer rate of well over 25 Gbs.
-Good thing our fibre optic array with quantum gates is working on our single 42U rack!"
+"Real-time data acquisition of our ionic capture array operating at 60Ghz is now possible... resulting in a data transfer rate of well over 25 GB/s.
+Good thing our fibre optic array with quantum gates is working on our 12 42U racks!"

 Download your copy of Apache 2.0 licensed svarm today!